Discover more from rmrk*st | Remarkist Mag

 Gilmore Girls' strictest matriarch recalls the humor and complexity behind her character

-Throughout our Super Sensational Summer Spectacular festival, Remarkist has invited Gilmore Girls cast members to watch episodes of the show and chat about their experiences.
-Last week, we had the pleasure of inviting a Gilmore legend to join us: Emily Kuroda, who portrayed the fierce, loving, and entrepreneurial Mrs. Kim.
+During our Super Sensational Summer Spectacular festival in 2022, Remarkist invited Gilmore Girls cast members to watch their show episodes and chat about their experiences.
+We had the pleasure of inviting a Gilmore legend to join us: Emily Kuroda, who portrayed the fierce, loving, and entrepreneurial Mrs. Kim.

 Remarkist members joined our virtual couch for an intimate conversation with Kuroda.
 Here’s what we learned: